Certificate in Criminal Psychology

 Related Programs

 Fort Hays State University offers several related programs that complement the Certificate in Criminal Psychology.
-Offered through the Department of Psychology and other academic departments, these programs allow students to deepen their expertise in areas such as criminal justice, forensic psychology, and social work.
-Designed to be interdisciplinary, they equip students with the skills and knowledge needed for careers in criminal justice, mental health, and related fields.
+Through the Department of Psychology and other academic departments, students can deepen their knowledge in areas like criminal justice, forensic psychology, and social work.
+These interdisciplinary programs prepare students for careers in criminal justice, mental health, and related fields.

 - B.A./B.S. in Psychology